 I heard much going back and forth between those whom, I soon learned, were called doctors.

 “Looks like she has come out of the worst part.
 There’s now hope.”
 Sounded good to me being as most all other things said made no sense.

 I know the doctors, in very simple terms, tried to explain what had happened.

 “Marianne, something has caused you to fall down [seizure] which had you come to this place called a hospital.
 It took us a few days to figure out what sickness you got.
 Thankfully, you now have come out of the toughest time of it all.
 From now on, we will see how this has affected you physically and mentally, doing all we can to help you get better.
 Do you understand?”

 A big day, indeed.
-A type of day that I bet, if I knew what a diary was, would have written something like:
+I bet, if I knew what a diary was, I would have written something like:

 Something happened to me that I can’t really explain.
 I don’t know where I am.
 I don’t know what these people mean when they say I have encepha-something.
 I have no idea what all this poking around on me they’re doing is for.
 They asked if I know who my family is.
 I need to learn first what a family IS.
 I’m tired now.
 Time I lie back down.
 I’ll write more later.

 That time, right then and there, was the beginning of my often-worded ‘new’ life.